Table of Content

 5) Feature Driven Development (FDD)

-FDD is a model-driven, short and structured process focused on delivering tangible features every few days.
+Feature Driven Development (FDD) is a model-driven, short, structured and iterative process focused on delivering tangible features every few days.
 It begins with a broad model, followed by feature lists, planning, designing, and building by feature.
 It’s ideal for large teams working on complex systems.

 Key Highlights: